kovpas/itc.cli/README.md

 INFO:root:Application found: "App 2" (987654321)
 INFO:root:Nothing to do.

 Every time you run the script, it uses cookies which are stored in the file ````.itc-cli-cookies.txt```` and checks if cookies are still valid or script needs to log in again.
-That means that once you've entered your password, you don't need it as long as session lives on iTunesConnect's servers.
+That means that once you've entered your password, you don't need to enter it anymore as long as session is alive on iTunesConnect's servers.

 Party begins with ````--config_file```` parameter: